forestgrape/coronavirus/immune_system.md

     - variable targeting throughout lifetime: [Trained Immune System](#trained-immune-system)

 ### Trained Immune System
 Some parts of the immune system is able to vary is targets throughout lifetime.
-What to target is determined by a training process in which substance are learned to be wanted or unwanted.

 > ###### Allergy
 > Sometimes proteins parts not associated to pathogens are classified as being harmful.
 This yields allergies.